Metaphysical Properties of Fluorite

 Fluorite is one of the most colorful stones in the world, exhibiting beautiful shades including clear/colorless, white, yellow, green, purple, red, brown, black, and even pink.
 All specimens are unique, and many of them have unusual gradients or bands.

 One of the most popular color combinations is aquamarine green mixed with indigo purple, which makes the fluorite look like a melted mix of jade and amethyst.

 Countries which produce fluorite include China, Mongolia, Russia, Spain, the U.S., South Africa, Madagascar, and Mexico.

 Fluorite, like the name indicates, is mineralized fluorite.
 Its hardness is rated 4, and one of its features is being allochromatic, meaning that elemental impurities and radiation might affect its color quite a lot.

 History and Uses of Fluorite

 One popular fluorite artifact is the Crawford Cup in the British Museum, found in a Roman tomb.
 Romans were convinced that drinking vessels made from fluorite prevented intoxication, and added a unique flavor to the alcohol.
-Some emperors were so greedy for fluorite that they didn’t hesitate to steal it from someone else.
-For example, Pompey the Great took six fluorite relief vases from Mithridates; and Emperor Augustus stole a fluorite vessel from the Pharaoh’s palace in Alexandria.
+Some emperors were so greedy for fluorite that they didn’t hesitate to steal it: examples inlclude Pompey the Great, who took six fluorite relief vases from Mithridates; and Emperor Augustus, who stole a fluorite vessel from the Pharaoh’s palace in Alexandria.

 Energetic and Metaphysical Properties of Fluorite